zbirow/Yuffin-Image-Archive/README.md

 ## 🛠️ Components

 1.  **The Packer (`Yuffin-Archive.py`)**
-    A Python application with a graphical user interface for creating (`.yuf`) archives from a folder of images and for unpacking them back into their original directory structure.
+    A Python application with a graphical user interface for creating (`.yufi`) archives from a folder of images and for unpacking them back into their original directory structure.

 2.  **The Viewer (`index.html`)**
     A powerful, client-side web application written in pure JavaScript.
-It can open a local `.yuf` file, parse its structure, and display an interactive, filterable, and paginated gallery.
+It can open a local `.yufi` file, parse its structure, and display an interactive, filterable, and paginated gallery.

 ## 🚀 How to Use